73-year-old doctor puts skills to work at free clinic

 During his 38 years running an internal medicine practice on South Main Street, Dr. Terry Fuqua says he brought in a smaller income than most of Hopkinsville’s physicians.

-When patients came to him and said they couldn’t pay, he’d ask them to give him $5 a month.
-They could pay their full bills later, but if they coughed up just a little, he’d keep treating them.
-It showed they were trying.
+patients came to him and said they couldn’t pay, he’d ask them to give him $5 a

 Read the full entry here.